EndlessATC/Airports/final/AS/WMKK/WMKK_readme.md

 * SIDs and STARs, including the new Point Merge System for arrivals
 * Accurate representation of airlines and plane types as much as possible

-This file provides a brief overview of the operations at the airports.
+This readme file provides a brief overview of the operations at the airports.
 Check out the sections below for more information about each airport!

 The table below shows the skill points at which an airport or runway is unlocked.